DavidMorton/macbook12-audio-driver/info/notes.md

 Interestingly, the stream count went to 1, when it's been consistently 0, I think.
 I have to check into that more.

+    Converter: stream=1, channel=0

+From the notes about GPIO Direction...

+    Control is a bit field representing the configuration of the GPIO signals.
+If a bit position is a 0, the associated GPIO signal is configured as an input.
+If the bit is set to a 1, the associated GPIO signal is configured as an output.

+In one of the other patches, I noticed that the GPIO data in the cs_automute (I think it was in ca0132_alt_select_out_quirk_set) is being set alternately depending on whether the headphones are hooked up or not.
+I'm curious if that has something to do with the sound maybe going through the headphones, but not through the speakers.

+0xA = 0x0010010.
+Another one of these sets the speaker to 0x8.

+eapd_speaker directs to the GPIO that applies... so, GPIO0 goes to 0x1, and GPIO1 goes to 0x2.

+    GPIO0 = 1
+    GPIO1 = 2
+    GPIO2 = 4
+    GPIO3 = 8
+    GPIO4 = 16
+    GPIO5 = 32

+So GPIO4&5 should be going to 48?

+Trying this.

+# 2023-07-28/17-50

+No go, but no big change either.

+I need a proper init function here.

+cs_init passes the cs4208 coef init verbs, but not necessarily the ones that we need.

+Beginning to restructure the whole code base to give the card it's own patch info and everything.

+Temporarily pointing the patch ops to a custom version of the patch ops in the cs4208.

+TODO: Put back if this doesn't work.

+# 2023-07-28/18-24

+No change.
+This has only managed to disable the GPIO pins.
+Going to see why...

+Fixing one small thing about the GPIO pins and restarting.

+# 2023-07-28/18-37

+Okay.
+GPIO fixed.
+Now, what's going on with that 0x0A in the INF file for the GPIO setting...
+I really feel like that's sorta important.

+Headphones don't switch over now.